wszgrcy/code-recycle/README.md

 - `::parent`: query the parent element
 - `::children(x)`: query the xth child element of the current element
 - `::xx`: query the custom child element defined in the current language.
+- Custom pseudo-classes `:use`: like `:is`,Can query siblings and descendants

 #### Query general attributes of a node